-Technology Support
+\\\Technology Support

 During the transition to distance learning, the IT Department also played a crucial role in the area of teaching and learning.
+Their duties and responsibilities shifted as necessary to attend to the many needs of the schools, and we believe that the department, in coordination with the schools, was very successful in accomplishing its goals.
 The team worked expeditiously to purchase, inventory, and distribute devices and hotspots to all students in need.
-During our parent meetings, they have acknowledged and appreciated the titanic efforts from the IT Team to guarantee that schools received and distributed the devices that students needed.
-The department also completed the installation of Cleartouch panels in the classrooms so that teachers could begin to teach from their classrooms with ease.
-Principals have expressed how this has made a significant improvement in the quality of distance learning that our teachers provide.
+In the end-of-year survey, only 1.1% of the students and 1.9% of the parents indicated that the district had not been successful in providing students the devices that they need for learning.
+During our stakeholder meetings, parents have acknowledged and appreciated the titanic efforts from the IT Team to guarantee that schools received and distributed the devices that students needed.
+The department also completed the installation of Cleartouch panels in all classrooms throughout the district so that teachers could begin to teach from their classrooms with ease.
+Principals have expressed how this has made a significant improvement in the quality of distance learning that our teachers provided this year.
 Teachers have also indicated how this equipment has truly helped with the implementation of the concurrent classroom model.

 On another note, the help desk, which has always been available to help troubleshoot technical issues, saw an exponential increase in the amount of tickets placed for support.
 The team worked around the clock to solve issues not only for teachers but also families and students across the district.
 One of the challenges within the department was troubleshooting accessibility issues with the content programs or how to access specific teacher assignments.
-Some parents also expressed frustration when they could not get immediate support from the Help desk due to high-volume calls.
+Some parents also expressed frustration when they could not get immediate support from the Help, due to high call volume.

-Mental Health and Social-Emotional Learning
+\\\Mental Health and Social-Emotional Learning

-We know that the social-emotional needs of our students since the pandemic started have been many.
-Responses to the California Healthy Kids Survey indicate that 39% of our11th graders felt sad or down, 22% of 11th graders felt at some moment that it was hard to cope, and 40% of 11th graders noticed that there were times when they felt easily annoyed or sensitive.
-In addition, 17% of 11th graders also admit to using alcohol or marijuana.
-During this past year, the Department of Pupil Services has strived to maintain its commitment to providing our students with quality social-emotional and mental health services.
-In addition, they have been working closely with schools to find effective ways to re-engage students who were not participating in distance learning.
+We know that the social-emotional needs of our students since the pandemic started have multiplied.
+Responses to the California Healthy Kids Survey indicated that 39% of our 11th graders felt sad or down, 22% of 11th graders felt at some moment that it was hard to cope, and 40% of 11th graders noticed that there were times when they felt easily annoyed or sensitive.
+In addition, 17% of 11th graders also admitted to using alcohol or marijuana.

+During this past year, the Department of Pupil Services strove to maintain its commitment to providing our students with quality social-emotional and mental health services.
 One of the department's successes has been the prompt response to parents who indicated the need for mental health services for their students or other members of the family.
-Additionally, many parents had the opportunity to participate in the SEL professional development/ information outreach by the Pupil Services Department.
+In our parent meetings, those families who received mental-health support indicated that the services were very effective and provided the necessary help that their child needed.
+Some of our survey responses also captured the same type of positive feedback.
+Additionally, many parents had the opportunity to participate in the SEL professional development/information outreach by the Pupil Services Department.
 The school-based Wellness Centers also stepped up in offering social-emotional and mental health support services to parents and students virtually.

-One of the biggest challenges faced by the department this year has been the negative stigma associated with the topic of mental health, which has caused many parents to refuse access to services that were available to them and/or their students.
+One of the biggest challenges faced by the department this year has been the negative stigma associated with the topic of mental health, which caused many parents to refuse access to services that were available to them and/or their students.